Ulf Ewaldsson - T Mobile Senior Vice President - Technology Transformation

 57

 T-Mobile US, Inc., together with its subsidiaries, provides mobile communications services in the United States, Puerto Rico, and the United States Virgin Islands.
 The company was founded in 1994 and is headquartered in Bellevue, Washington.
 T-Mobile operates under Telecom Services classification in the United States and is traded on NASDAQ Exchange.
 It employs 75000 people.
-T Mobile US (TMUS) is traded on NASDAQ Exchange in USA.
+T Mobile (TMUS) is traded on NASDAQ Exchange in USA.
 It is located in 12920 SE 38th Street, Bellevue, WA, United States, 98006-1350 and employs 67,000 people.
 T Mobile is listed under Wireless Telecommunication Services category by Fama And French industry classification.

 Management Performance

-T-Mobile US Leadership Team
+T Mobile Leadership Team

 Elected by the shareholders, the T Mobile's board of directors comprises two types of representatives: T Mobile inside directors who are chosen from within the company, and outside directors, selected externally and held independent of TMUS.
 The board's role is to monitor T Mobile's management team and ensure that shareholders' interests are well served.
 T Mobile's inside directors are responsible for reviewing and approving budgets prepared by upper management to implement core corporate initiatives and projects.
 On the other hand, T Mobile's outside directors are responsible for providing unbiased perspectives on the board's policies.